What Properties Can You Buy With A VA Loan?

 If by “regular” home you mean a single-family house, townhouse or apartment, then yes.
 As far as cost goes, there’s no limit to the cost of the home you can buy.
 Technically speaking, there’s no maximum amount you can take out with a VA loan.

-So, if you make a large enough downpayment and are buying an eligible home, you can definitely use a VA loan.
+So, if you are buying an eligible home, you can definitely use a VA loan.

 Can I buy an apartment building with a VA loan?